jalbane/web-app/README.md

+The Blizzard API has undergone some major changes since this project was made.
+As a result, some of the API endpoints are no longer valid.

 ## Description:
   Team website for a popular online video game.
   Displays updated rankings, roster and additional information requested from the Blizzard API.